The solution to so many of the problems we face today may just be under our nose…or feet, rather.

-Compost is a soil-like mixture of decaying organic matter (in the sense of living, not farming practices) and a lively set of microbes that help the decomposition process.
-The organic materials that make up compost usually include yard trimmings, leaves, mulch, grass clippings, some paper products, and food scraps such as raw and cooked fruits, vegetables and grains, eggshells, coffee grounds, and in some cases, even meat and dairy products!
+Compost is a soil-like mixture of decayed and decaying organic matter (that’s organic, as in alive) and a lively set of microbes that help the decomposition process.
+The organic materials that make up compost usually include yard trimmings, leaves, mulch, grass clippings, some paper products, and food scraps such as raw and cooked fruits, vegetables and grains, eggshells, coffee grounds, and in some cases, even meat and dairy products.

 Given its ground-changing impact, you’d think the process of composting would be equally complex.
 Not the case!

 Composting is actually an easy and manageable way to make a huge difference in the environmental, economic, and social issues that we face today.
 Adding this simple step as part of your environmentally friendly habits can go a long way in lowering greenhouse emissions, regenerating the soil, revitalizing water sources, and fostering food security into the future.

 Haven’t grabbed your pitch fork yet?
 Let’s go over a few of the many amazing benefits of composting to learn more!

 Reduce your carbon footprint and join the zero waste movement with simple and convenient composting at home.

 The Environmental Benefits of Composting